afourmy/pyNMS/README.md

 - [ ] Common top-level window for object property display to avoid having several windows at once
 - [ ] Keyboard shortcut: Ctrl, Suppr, Ctrl Z/Y, etc
 - [ ] Interface: could be a little oval at the end of a physical links
-- [ ] Graph generation: select the type of nodes
-- [ ] Add new types of graph
 - [ ] Treeview to display the list of object of the network
 - [ ] when clicking on a link, window displaying all routes / traffic link mapped on it
 - [ ] Right-click of the tree view equivalent to a right-click on the canvas